Keep Hardware Accelerated GPU Scheduling On or Off?

 • Testing shows mixed results: some setups see performance gains, particularly in gaming and certain edge cases, while others experience negligible changes or minor losses, highlighting the need for individual testing.

-With the Windows 10 May 2020 (2004) update, Microsoft introduced a new GPU scheduler to counteract these shortcomings.
-We’ve discussed most of what it does in the above section, however, HAGS sets the foundation for many new technologies to come.
+With the Windows 10 May 2020 (2004) update, Microsoft introduced a new GPU scheduler to counteract these shortcomings: HAGS!
+It sets the foundation for many new technologies to come.
 For example, NVIDIA’s Frame Generation technology requires HAGS to function.

 Hardware-accelerated GPU Scheduling offloads most of the GPU’s tasks and memory management to a dedicated processor on the GPU.
-This eliminates the intermediary (CPU) and mitigates most of the input latency issues introduced by traditional methods.
+This eliminates the need for the intermediary (CPU) and mitigates most of the input latency issues introduced by traditional methods.

-We’ve seen and will cover many instances where HAGS can lead to a significant performance boost, free of cost.
-However, in some other cases, HAGS can produce instability and crashes.
-We’ll discuss them in a later section.
+We’ve observed and will cover many instances where HAGS can lead to a significant performance boost at no cost.
+However, in some other cases, HAGS can cause instability and crashes.
+We’ll discuss these in a later section.

 How to Turn On Hardware Accelerated GPU Scheduling

 First things first, does your GPU support HAGS?
-Let’s see the supported GPUs and architectures from all 3 major GPU manufacturers.
+Let’s see the supported GPUs and architectures from all three major GPU manufacturers.

 • NVIDIA: GTX 10 or Higher with the GeForce 450 Driver